MenuHow it works

 How it works

-Fly in Public is built around one tiny loop: share something in public, your bird climbs.
-Skip a workday, your bird drops.
+Fly in Public is built around one tiny loop.
+Share something in public, your bird climbs.
+Skip a day, your bird drops a little.
 Here is everything that loop touches.

 Your flight